merenlab/merenlab.org/_posts/anvio/2015-12-07-predicting-number-of-genomes.md

 ---
 layout: post
-title: "How many bacterial genomes you have in that assembly?"
+title: "How many bacterial genomes do you have in that assembly?"
 excerpt: "A quick way to get an insight into the number of genomes your contigs represent."
 modified: 2015-12-07
 tags: []